-11a.
-Does the agency maintain a mandatory agency-wide privacy awareness and training program for all Federal employees?
+- 11a.
+Does the agency maintain a mandatory agency-wide privacy awareness and training program for all Federal employees? - 11b.

-- 11b.
 What percentage of Federal employees (including managers and senior executives) employed by the agency received foundational privacy training during the reporting period?
-(Indicate "N/A" if the agency did not collect this information for the reporting period.) - 11c.
+(Indicate "N/A" if the agency does not provide foundational privacy training.) - 11c.
 Does the agency provide role-based privacy training to Federal employees with assigned privacy roles and responsibilities, including managers, before authorizing their access to Federal information or information systems? - 11d.
 What percentage of Federal employees with assigned privacy roles received role-based training before being authorized to access Federal information or information systems?
 (Indicate "N/A" if the agency does not provide role-based privacy training.) - 11e.
 Has the agency ensured that measures are in place to test the knowledge level of information system users in conjunction with privacy training?